Starring: Sam Elliott, Linda Fiorentino, Craig Sheffer, Frank Whaley

 When Marshall Speakes starts to show his dark and unlawful side and you learn more about Jack and Sarah, you realize your impressions of all of the main characters were way off base.
 And that’s when The Desperate Trail gets REALLY good.
 But if you’re not super into one of the actors, you might lose interest before that happens.

 Because the cast is so small compared to a movie like Tombstone, there’s more for Sam Elliott to do.
 So you get more lines, more closeups, and more action specifically featuring the man, The Moustache.
-By the end you’re totally torn between wanting him shot up for his cruel delight at Sarah’s fate, and being haunted by the look in his eyes when he talks about his son.
+By the end you’re fully torn between wanting him shot up for his cruel delight at Sarah’s fate, and being haunted by the look in his eyes when he talks about his son.

 But the standout of The Desperate Trail is Frank Whaley.
 Holy forking shirtballs.
 He makes an instant impression as Jack’s brother Walter.
 He does more with his character in a shorter time than anyone else, grabbing you by the heartstrings and yanking them until you feel like you’re going to burst.